 That's a pretty stout feat for perhaps the best so-called mid-major conference in the sport.

 But the A-10 should enjoy the good times while it can.

 The league may be about to lose the identity of small teams-big results it worked decades to craft once the season ends.
 Temple, long one of the flag-bearers of the conference, is bolting to join a conference with the football-playing members of the Big East.

 Butler and Xavier, which missed the tournament for only the second time since 2001, are headed to the reimagined, basketball-oriented Big East.

 With another wave of conference realignment always possible, Saint Louis and VCU would be prime candidates to get plucked from the A-10, too.

 "If there are going to be realignment impacts that would affect the league, then we have to be ready to make the next-best decision.
 That's my job, to make sure that the A-10 stays as strong as possible," A-10 Commissioner Bernadette McGlade said.
 "I feel like it's been my daily work for the last 28 months, to be honest with you."

 For three weeks, conference shuffling is a worry for another day.
-The A-10 would rather focus on how far teams advance in the tournament, not movement to another league.

 The fourth-seeded Billikens are already one of the trendy outside-the-box picks for the Final Four.
 VCU reached the Final Four in 2011 and won another tournament game last season.
 With their "Havoc" defense always a disruption, the Rams could cause trouble for a turnover-prone team like top-seeded Kansas.
 Butler reached back-to-back national championship games in 2010 and 2011 and would like to add a third.